Mine

 Slow Jets

-The slow jets in the PD46A carburetors were pressed in, not threaded.
+The slow jets in the PD46C carburetors were pressed in, not threaded.
 This is annoying, but not insurmountable.

-Slip a piece of vinyl tubing over the jet.
-Then grip it with a set of pliers, and pull.
-Twist very slightly if necessary.
+Slip a piece of vinyl tubing over the jet, or wrap it with a strip of rubber gasket sheet.
+Then grip it with a set of pliers or vice grips and pull straight out.
+Twist very slightly if necessary, but don't rock side to side.

 Parts